 Benefits of Yoga range from fitness, flexibility, firmness of both body and mind.
 Science has acknowledged almost all the benefits that we can enjoy from the practice of yoga, ranging from heart to overall health and balance.
 Yoga benefits also include awareness, clarity, focus, and an overall improvement in life quality.

 When you come across yogis who wouldn’t stop talking about how yoga changed their lives, you might wonder if it’s worth the hype.
 Well, it is.
 The good news is anyone can do yoga regardless of age or size.
 And no…you do not have to be made of elastic fibers to begin like some might think.
 Most flexible poses you see done in yoga classes were learned and developed with constant practice.

-Practicing yoga is less about trends or fancy poses and more about a real lifestyle shift and total wellbeing.
+Practicing yoga is less about trends or fancy poses and more about a real lifestyle shift and total wellbeing and spiritual awareness.

 INFOGRAPHIC - BENEFITS OF YOGA

 Are you having a bad day?
 How about you turn on your feel-good button with some yoga therapy.
 Over time, yoga has proven to be a natural way to improve mood and happiness.
 Studies revealed that regular yoga practice helped serotonin imbalance by significantly increasing its levels while reducing monoamine oxidase.
 In his research, Richard Davidson discovered that yoga practitioners seemed to have more stimulation on their left prefrontal cortex.
 A well-conditioned prefrontal cortex increases feelings of happiness and positivity.

 Being able to stretch a few more inches is one of the many benefits of yoga.
 Consistent practice helps you enjoy the benefits of yoga and loosens up the muscles and connective tissues allowing for more effortless and unrestricted movement.